Dr. Bruce Damer

 Bruce Frederick Damer, PhD (born 31 January 1962) is a Canadian-American multi-disciplinary scientist, designer, and speaker.
 He works in evolutionary biology researching the question of the origin of life and the exploration and economic development of space.
 He also has a practice in the design of innovative software systems interfaces and a passion for collecting and curating historical archives in computing history and leading figures of the counter-culture.

-Dr. Damer is an associate researcher in the Department of Biomolecular Engineering, University of California at Santa Cruz where he collaborated with Prof. David Deamer to develop the Coupled Phases model for the origin of life.
+Dr. Damer is associate researcher in the Department of Biomolecular Engineering at the University of California at Santa Cruz where he collaborated with Prof. David Deamer to develop and publish (in 2015) the Coupled Phases model for the origin of life and in 2016 the full conception of the Terrestrial Origin of Life Hypothesis.
 This is perhaps the first "end-to-end" model proposed for life's origins.
 The model begins with simple dissolved solutes and presents a testable series of steps which would carry encapsulated molecular systems far from equilibrium to a system capable of sustained growth and evolution.
 Dr. Damer's TEDx talk and the Terrestrial Origins Wiki summarize this work.

 From 1999 to 2009 Dr. Damer's company, DigitalSpace Corporation, was awarded contracts by NASA to build an open source 3D modeling platform for the simulation and design of space missions.
 He has recently completed a 30-year effort to design a concept spacecraft capable of harvesting resources from asteroids.
 In collaboration with Peter Jenniskens of the SETI Institute and Julian Nott of Nott Technologies he has proposed SHEPHERD, a spacecraft using a fabric structure to safely encapsulate asteroids.
 Using an introduced atmosphere, SHEPHERD would then handle, relocate, and extract volatiles from the asteroid, including water; minerals such as nickel for 3D fabrication; and create biospheres to sustain human life in space.
 See Dr. Damer's TEDx talk on how SHEPHERD may be the key innovation to open the solar system to civilization and a future pathway for life itself.